View More Images

 We board the train again for transfer to the nearby castle city of Matsue, on a journey mostly aside Shinji-ko, a vast lake of brackish water with thriving fisheries of whitebait, eel, sea bass, shrimps, carp and clams.
 Upon arrival we make our way to Matsue Castle, which still retains its impressive original keep.
 Adjacent is a small museum dedicated to Lafcadio Hearn, who led an itinerant life both as a youngster and later as a journalist and writer travelling the globe.
 He spent the last years of his life in Japan and is best known for penning Kwaidan: Stories and Studies of Strange Things and Glimpses of Unfamiliar Japan; books that introduced the nation, still largely unknown and exotic, to the West in the late nineteenth century.

 Although Lafcadio Hearn, or Koizumi Yakumo as he came to be known in Japan, spent only 15 months in Matsue out of a total of 14 years in Japan, he is intimately associated with the city.
 It left a great impression on him and he wrote paeans to it including praise for the sunset over Lake Shinji-ko.
 On fine days, locals and visitors alike converge on the lake’s eastern shore to view the evening sky as it fades through hues of gold, orange, red and purple before the light finally disappears into the night.
-Weather willing, we join them for the spectacle to round off our day before retiring to our accommodation, a modern inn, and dinner.
+Weather willing, we join them for the spectacle to round off our day before retiring to our accommodation, an onsen hot spring resort, and dinner.

 Meals: Breakfast & dinner provided.